Gautam-7252/todo-api/README.md

 2. URL: `http://localhost:8080/todos?user_id={user_id}&limit=10`
    (Replace `{user_id}` with the `user ID` you used when creating the TODO item.
 Eg :- `b4ff8577-0b4f-4033-8ab0-3d1b2e4a7f25`)
 3. Send the Request :
-   You should receive a response with a list of TODO items and the current, previous,next and total pages.
+   You should receive a response with a list of TODO items and pagination details.

+## Notes

+- Replace "b4ff8577-0b4f-4033-8ab0-3d1b2e4a7f25" with actual UUIDs for testing.
+- Ensure ScyllaDB and the API are correctly linked and running.